 And for us readers, we keep referring to those books set in Paris to get inspiration and envision ourselves in the city and how it would feel like or even get a clear picture of how the city was like in the past years.

-So if you’re like me who loves everything about Paris, from popular Paris quotes, movies to actually visiting the city, then you’ll absolutely love these best books on Paris.
+So if you’re like me who loves everything about Paris, from popular Paris quotes, Paris puns, movies set in Paris, and Paris captions to actually visiting the city, then you’ll absolutely love these best books on Paris.

-And if for whatever reason you can’t travel to Paris now, this post will give you a number of ideas on the best Paris books that will make you feel like you’re strolling the pretty streets of the French capital.
+And if for whatever reason you can’t travel to Paris now, this post will give you a number of ideas on the best Paris books that will make you feel like you’re strolling on the pretty streets in Paris.

 With this Kindle Paperwhite, you can download all these Paris books for a few bucks!
 But if you’re all about the freebies, you can actually download all these books for free by signing up for a Kindle Unlimited subscription here!